cryptowerk/docs.cryptowerk.com/content/tutorials/1-curl-helpers.md

 ## Polling Examples

-###  Verify Doc Integrity by hashing Doc and comparing to a seal (uses data from file written in previous register call)
+###  Verify the Integrity of a Document by hashing it and comparing it to a Cryptowerk Seal (uses data from file written in previous register call)

 ```
 curl -sS --header "X-ApiKey: $apiKey $apiCred" \